How long are your courses?

 Our introductory course, PV-201: Introduction to PV Design & Installation, and our intermediate course, PV-301: Advanced PV Installation, are 40 hours each (Monday to Friday from 8am to 5pm).
 The PV-401: On the Job Training course is an internship that is 40 hours and varies from job to job.
 The 3 courses are part of a diploma program that can take anywhere from 3 weeks to 6 months to complete, depending on your schedule.

 Yes!
-Our address is 913 NE 4th Avenue in Ft.
+Our address is 1024 NE 43rd Court in Ft.
 Lauderdale, Florida.
 We’re 6 miles from Fort Lauderdale Airport and 2.5 miles from the beach.
-We are located just south of Sunrise Boulevard and just west of US1/Federal Highway.
 We are open Monday to Friday from 8:00am to 5:00pm.

 Yes, we have negotiated discounted rates at 4 local hotels, which offer a wide variety of amenities including free shuttle service to and from class, free hot breakfast, discounted car rental service, and free wireless internet.